 - EAL Diploma/Advanced Diploma in Electrical Installation

 Get an apprenticeship:

 Apprenticeships are jobs with training.
 Search for apprenticeships in broadcast engineering with broadcasters like BBC and Sky.
-To find out more, go to what’s an apprenticeship?.
-Go to where can I find an apprenticeship? to learn how to find apprenticeships in your region, or approach companies directly.
+Go to What’s an apprenticeship? to find out more about apprenticeships and Find an apprenticeship to find apprenticeships in your region.
+Alternatively, you can approach companies directly.
 Take a look at our list of apprenticeships to find the schemes of the main broadcasters.
 The BBC has a three-year apprenticeship in broadcast engineering that offers experience in all the areas a technical manager must master.

 Get a degree:

 The technical manager must have many years of practical experience and know all the ins and outs of a production when it comes to equipment and technology.
 If you want to get a degree, the routes into the roles that will provide that knowledge and experience come from subjects such as electronic engineering or live event technology.

 In order to get the experience needed to climb the ranks in a production, look for work that will give you knowledge of and familiarity with equipment.
 Strengthen your technical abilities and get experience with sound and camera equipment.
 Contact theatre productions or local music venues that can get you behind the scenes of a production environment.
 Anything that gives you experience in dealing with equipment in a live environment will be helpful.

 Being a technical manager is also a managerial role, so look into roles that provide experience with technical equipment as well as increasing responsibility within a team.
 For roles that have both technical and managerial aspects, look into smaller film and music video productions.